Rose Bella

-Rose Bella (born 5 May 1994) is a Cameroonian footballer who plays as a forward for the Turkish club ALG Spor and the Cameroon women's national team.
+Rose Bella (born 5 May 1994) is a Cameroonian women's football forward who plays in the Saudi Women's Premier League for Al-Ula and the Cameroon women's national team.

 Club career

 Bella has played for AS Police in Cameroon and for Malabo Kings in Equatorial Guinea.

 In 2021, she moved to Turkey and signed with the re-established team Trabzonspor to play in the Turkish Women's Football Super League.

 On 5 August 2022, she transferred to the Gaziantep-based league champion club ALG Spor.
 On 18 August 2022, she debuted in the 2022–23 UEFA Women's Champions League.

+End August 2023, she transferred to Beylerbeyi, which play for the first time in the Super League.
+In the second half of the 2023–24 season, she moved to Gaziantep Asya, which also was newly promoted to the Super League.
+For the 2024–25 Super League season, she transferred to Amed from Diyarbakır.

 International career

 Bella was part of the Cameroon women's national football team at the 2015 FIFA Women's World Cup.